Get free weekly activities sent to your inbox. Sign up now.

 “If there is magic on this planet, it is contained in water.” —Loren Eisley

-- Float Test #1—Place your pumpkin in a bucket, pot or bathtub full of water.
+Place your pumpkin in a bucket, pot or bathtub full of water.
 What do you notice?
 Wonder how you could change the pumpkin to make it float like a boat.

-- Float Test #2—Once the insides are removed from the pumpkin, make another prediction together and then put the empty pumpkin in a bucket, pot or bathtub full of water.
+Once the insides are removed from the pumpkin, make another prediction together and then put the empty pumpkin in a bucket, pot or bathtub full of water.
 What do you notice?

-- Set Sail—Find passengers in the form of acorns, pine cones, pebbles, twigs, legos or other objects.
+- Set Sail: Find passengers in the form of acorns, pine cones, pebbles, twigs, legos or other objects.
 See how many small objects can take a sail in your pumpkin "boat."

 Why is this activity great for kids?

 Playing with water and removing the insides of a pumpkin stimulate multiple senses and engage kids attention for long periods of time.
 Water is also simultaneously stimulating and calming—ideal for focus.
 Making and testing predictions are core STEM skills and great ways to develop curiosity.
 And, pretend play with boats and various passengers they choose can help kids develop imagination and flexible thinking.
+Using this story to spark play is a great way to celebrate Hispanic Heritage Month, help kids learn about the cultures and stories of other people, and reinforce an appreciation for the gifts that nature provides all living things.

 Try a Free Class